Paul WhitingtonBatch 5

 21st November, 2024

 Today I sighted the first male compound gall growing on a female Apiomorpha pharetrata gall.
-There were around 30 individual male galls in this cluster and all were still closed.
+There were around 30 individual male galls in this cluster.
+They did not have the regular columnar arrangement see in the mature male compound galls, but white patches showed where the developing male insects inside were probably excreting their honeydew.
 This was on a leaf of a eucalypt sapling on home trail, on right before Orchid Track.

 Ants were clambering around the galls, ready to collect honeydew from the open, wax-covered pore of the female gall.